 Latex foam can be made natural, synthetic (man made), or blended for a combination of natural and synthetics ingredients. learn more about latex foam.

-Only 2 Components are Truly Organic
+Components are Usually Organic

 1) Organic wool